You are here

 Harbor seals are more easily spotted if you travel the park's coastlines.
 They are year-round residents of the Pacific here, and you can often spot them hauled out on rock outcrops or feeding in intertidal zones.

 A great family activity in the park is exploring the "tide pools" that arise along the shorelines at low tide.
 These "rock aquariums" harbor sea life ranging from colorful anemones to brightly hued sea stars (aka starfish) and spiny sea urchins.
-According to park officials, Kalaloch's Beach 4 and Mora's Hole in the Wall are the most popular tidepool areas in the park.
-During summer low tides, rangers offer programs at both locations.
+According to park officials, Kalaloch's Beach 4 and Mora's Hole in the Wall are the most popular tidepool areas in the park, but you can also find tide pools at Ruby Beach and Kalaloch Beach.
+During summer low tides, rangers offer tide pooling programs.
+Click here for the calendar and type “tidepool” in the key words field.

 You can watch a short video of rangers conducting science in the tide pools at this Park Service page.